PedroMiotti/espm.ms.canoafurada.gateway/README.md

-# Canoafurada - A project for microservices class.
+# Canoafurada - A project for microservices class

 A Spring Boot project built with a microservice architecture following OOP principles and with both REST and Messaging queues (Kafka) communication between the services.